pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

         super().predict(*args, **kwargs)

     """
     This is the function that will actually run in the pipeline.
-It needs to have the above call - _predict(self, arg1=None, arg2=None, *, arg3=None, **kwargs).
+It needs to have the call -

+    _predict(self, arg1=None, arg2=None, *, arg3=None, **kwargs).

     This call would indicate that arg1 and arg2 are required (even though they have default options), and arg3 is optional (ie might add some additional functionality).

     Finally, the lone '*' argument indicates that everything after it must be passed as a key-word argument.
-If you have no optionl arguments (no arg3 in this case), the call becomes _predict(self, arg1=None, arg2=None, **kwargs).
+    If you have no optional arguments (no arg3 in this case), the call becomes:

+    _predict(self, arg1=None, arg2=None, **kwargs).

     NOTE the units for time are [seconds since 1970/0/0 00:00:00], acceleration [g], angular velocity [deg/s]
     """